jeffswt/exponential-chaos/documentation/updates.md

 # Version History

+### 0.12.7.47 | 29/07/16
+ * Updated documentations and manuals.
+This documentation update included all the changes (those which have not been documented) since version `0.12.1`.

 ### 0.12.7.45 | 28/07/16
  * Fixed server not accepting more clients if one of them disconnected for a considerably short time.